ring-lang/ring/marketing/articles/ZigCCisNotReadyYet.md

 Final Comments
 ==============

-I reported the bug to Zig project and received fast/useful feedback (Thanks to them).
+I reported the bug to the Zig project and received fast/useful feedback (Thanks to them).

 Now I can confirm that the bug happens when using a modern version of Clang too!

 While it doesn't happen using older versions of Clang.

-So it's a Clang issue (Not Zig issue).
+So it's a Clang issue (Not a Zig cc issue).